Battle of Edson's Ridge: Prelude

 Kawaguchi set the date for his attack on the Lunga perimeter for 12 September and began marching his forces west from Taivu towards Lunga Point on 5 September.
-He radioed 17th Army and requested that it carry out air strikes on Henderson Field beginning on 9 September, and that naval warships be stationed off Lunga Point on 12 September to "destroy any Americans who attempted to flee from the island."
+He radioed 17th Army and requested that it carry out air strikes on Henderson Field beginning on 9 September and that naval warships be stationed off Lunga Point on 12 September to "destroy any Americans who attempted to flee from the island."

 On 7 September, Kawaguchi issued his attack plan to "rout and annihilate the enemy in the vicinity of the Guadalcanal Island airfield."
 Kawaguchi's plan called for his forces to split into three, approach the Lunga perimeter inland, and launch a surprise night attack.
-Oka's force would attack the perimeter from the west while Ichiki's Second Echelon—renamed the Kuma Battalion—would attack from the east.
-The main attack would be by Kawaguchi's "Center Body", numbering 3,000 men in three battalions, from the south of the Lunga perimeter.
+Oka's force, the 2nd Battalion, 124th Infantry Regiment, 35th Infantry Brigade, would attack the perimeter from the west while Ichiki's Second Echelon, renamed the Kuma Battalion, under Major Takeshi Mizuno—would attack from the east.
+The main attack would be by Kawaguchi's "Center Body", numbering 3,000 men in three battalions, the 124th's 1st and 3rd battalions and the 2nd Battalion, 4th Infantry Regiment, from the south of the Lunga perimeter.
 By 7 September, most of Kawaguchi's troops had started marching from Taivu towards Lunga Point along the coastline.
 About 250 Japanese troops remained behind to guard the brigade's supply base at Taivu.

 Meanwhile, native island scouts—directed by British government official and officer in the British Solomon Islands Protectorate Defence Force, Martin Clemens—told the Marines of Japanese troops at Taivu, near the village of Tasimboko, about 17 mi east of Lunga.
 Edson launched a raid against the Japanese troops at Taivu.
 Destroyer transports USS McKean and Manley and two patrol boats took 813 of Edson's men to Taivu in two trips.

-Edson and his first wave of 501 troops landed at Taivu at 05:20 (local time) on 8 September.
+Edson and his first wave of 501 troops landed at Taivu at 05:20 on 8 September.
 Supported by aircraft from Henderson Field and gunfire from the destroyer transports, Edson's men advanced towards Tasimboko village but were slowed by Japanese resistance.
 At 11:00, the rest of Edson's men landed.
 With this reinforcement and more support from the Henderson Field aircraft, Edson's force pushed into the village.
 The Japanese defenders, believing a major landing was underway after observing the concurrent approach of an Allied supply ship convoy heading towards Lunga Point, retreated into the jungle, leaving behind 27 dead.
 Two Marines were killed.